 On this particular afternoon at the university, Vollertsen and Vianello reviewed their experiment: In the small city of Aarhus, Denmark, they found three graduate students with three identical apartments who were willing to share their spaces with the breathing mannequin for three days each.

 The scientists sat a mannequin at each student’s kitchen table, adjusting its surface temperature and breathing rate to mimic that of a male human.
 The mannequin hung out for 24 hours at a time, for three days total, in each apartment, noisily inhaling and exhaling with its pneumatic mechanical lungs through its hole of a mouth.

 The mannequin’s interior breathing tubes contained fine silver mesh to filter inhaled air.
-The scientists used special software to identify and analyse the particles collected by the mesh, that could tell them what kinds of plastics they had found, such as nylon and polyethylene.
+The scientists used special software to identify and analyze the particles collected by the mesh, that could tell them what kinds of plastics they’de found, such as nylon and polyethylene.

 “[Microplastic] particles and fibers, depending on their density, size, and shape, can reach the deep lung causing chronic inflammation,” said Joana Correia Prata, a PhD student at the University of Aveiro in Portugal, who wasn’t involved with the study.
 Through her own work, Prata has highlighted a need for systematic research on the human health effects of breathing in microplastic.

 “Studies on occupational exposure to very high concentrations of airborne microplastics, such as in the synthetic textile industry, have found workers to suffer from respiratory problems,” she said.
 “However, the development of disease from chronic exposure to low concentrations of microplastics in the air in our homes has not yet been demonstrated.”